sourcegraph/about/content/blogposts/2024/cody-vscode-1-8-0-release.md

 ## Keybinding Support for Custom Commands

-Any user-defined custom command can now have a keyboard shortcut assigned.
-Simply search for `cody.command.custom.CUSTOM_COMMAND_NAME` (e.g. `cody.command.custom.commit`) in the Keyboard Shortcuts editor to add keybinding.
+You can now bind keyboard shortcuts to quickly run your custom commands.
+To bind a keyboard shortcut, open the Keyboard Shortcuts editor and search for "cody.command.custom." to see the list of your custom commands.

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.8.0/keybindings.png)